Hiring a DJ

 What’s your deposit?
 When do you require final payment?

 Are there any additional fees I could incur?

 It’s truly important to take the time to get to know your DJ before your actual event, so don’t hesitate to ask questions and see/hear for yourself.
-Hopefully our list of things to look for when hiring a DJ (as suggested by people who have both a corporate and wedding DJ services portfolio) has been helpful in narrowing down your choice to find the perfect fit for your perfect day!
-And if it has, let us know!
-Share and comment by using the social media buttons below!
+I hope my list of things to look for when hiring a DJ (as suggested from someone who has both a corporate and wedding DJ services portfolio) has been helpful in narrowing down your choice and that you find the perfect fit for your perfect day!